 Herald: A herald is a character whose information or actions alter the lives or goals of the hero.
 They may deliver a challenge or simply inform the hero of a change in the status quo.
 Heralds are often fairly minor characters.

 Shapeshifter: A shapeshifter is a character whose role and even personality change dramatically throughout a story.
 They may start out as a villain but become an ally.
 They may begin as a romantic interest but become a villain.
-They may even wear a disguise and appear as more than person.
+They may even wear a disguise and appear as more than a person.
 In many cases, the hero’s love interest is a shapeshifter,

 Shadow: A shadow is the hero’s dark counterpart.
 Shadows often serve as the central villains of a story, but may also serve as a cautionary victim.
-They often have many of the same traits as the hero, but have somehow become corrupted.
+They often have many of the same traits as the hero but have somehow become corrupted.
 They represent what can happen to the hero if she loses her way.

 Trickster: The trickster represents mischief and misdirection.
 Tricksters often serve as comic relief, but can sometimes be threatening or heroic in their own ways.
 Mentors can also come in the guise of a trickster.

-When creating a character based on their role in a story, you need to do more than simply decide what category (or categories) the character falls into, you need to decide what traits, skills, goals, flaws and experiences lead that character to take on that role.
+When creating a character based on their role in a story, you need to do more than simply decide what category (or categories) the character falls into, you need to decide what traits, skills, goals, flaws, and experiences lead that character to take on that role.
 There are many ways to go about this.
 Here are a series of questions you can use to probe the character.

 - What is my character’s primary role?